How to travel from Copenhagen to Malmo

 There is also bus route 999 which travels from Copenhagen-Malmö from several locations in Copenhagen.
 You can find more information on this option here!

 Another way (and I think the easiest and most efficient method) is by train from between the two cities.
 Trains leave from København H (the city’s central train station) every 20 minutes and it takes approx 35 minutes to cross the Øresund to Sweden!
 We bought our tickets at the station and as the trains run so frequently I would say that you should be ok to do the same!
-A great site to check out for further information about the train route is seat61.com

 TIP – Don’t forget to have your passport with you whichever way you choose to visit Malmo from Copenhagen!

-CROSSING THE ORESUND BRIDGE
+CROSSING THE ORESUND BRIDGE FROM DENMARK TO SWEDEN

-Well it is a pretty awesome bridge to look at and spans the distance between the two countries allowing residents of either country to travel and work in the other very easily!
+The bridge from Copenhagen to Malmo is the Oresund Bridge.
+It is a pretty awesome bridge to look at and spans the distance between the two countries allowing residents of either country to travel and work in the other very easily!
 It also makes it a lot easier for us tourists/travellers to spend a day in Malmo.

-The bridge was opened in 2000 and is absolutely amazing – the cars run on top with the train underneath!
+The Oresund bridge was opened in 2000 and is absolutely amazing – the cars run on top with the train underneath!
 The bridge is 8 kms long before you reach an artificial island and the line descends into a 4 km tunnel.
 It really is a fantastic experience!

 WHAT IS THERE TO DO IN MALMO FOR A DAY?